For general information:

 Your knowledge of computer science will include at least the following:

 In particular, please take note of the supporting documents we need to see in order to be able to make a decision about your application.
-You are also required to nominate two referees, of which at least one should be from your current employer or place of study.
+You are also required to nominate a referee who should be from your current employer or place of study.

 You can apply through our online application system (SELECT).